 Anakin ran to his room and reached for a tunic that lay across his work bench.
 Underneath it was a mess of wires and straps that resembled a harness.
 His fingers ran along twin filaments that were nearly as long as his workbench.
 He looked at the contraption longingly, tugging the frayed edge of the coarse cloth his mother was so careful to wrap around him.
 His bindings and too-large tunic kept curious eyes from noticing anything odd.

 Now fully dressed, Anakin bolted for the table, nearly knocking the chair over in his excitement.
 "Okay, I'm done!"

-"Alright, but calm down." she said as she put a slice of spice loaf and a glass of blue milk in front of him.
+Shmi placed a slice of spice loaf and a glass of blue milk on the table in front of him.
 And then she shook her head when he wolfed it down.
 Finished, he stood, swiped a sleeve across his face, and kissed her on the cheek.